Basic Terminology of Environment and Ecology

-- Ecological efficiency/10% law: The rate of transfer of mass and energy from one trophic level to another is just 10% of the previous level.
-This is a 10% energy law that indicates the ecological efficiency of an ecosystem.
+- Ecological efficiency/10% law: Rate of transfer of mass and energy from one trophic level to another is just 10% of the previous level.
+This is 10% energy law which indicates the ecological efficiency of an ecosystem.

 - Ecological footprint: It represents the use and exploitation of natural and environmental resources with respect to the carrying capacity of the environment or the ability of the environment to regenerate.

-- Endemic biodiversity: The biodiversity of a region that is connected with a particular and specific geographical condition having limited distribution on the surface of the earth is called endemic biodiversity.
+- Endemic biodiversity: The biodiversity of a region which is connected with a particular and specific geographical condition having limited distribution on the surface of the earth is called endemic biodiversity.

 - Eutrophication: Overfertilization of water bodies due to excessive concentration of nitrates and phosphates leading to algal bloom is Eutrophication.